ericmjl/flu-sequence-predictor/README.md

 Keras is used for the variational autoencoders, which learn a continuous, lower dimensional, and latent embedding of influenza protein sequence space, and can generate new sequences from that space.

 PyMC3 is used for gaussian process regression, which allows us to model arbitrary time-varying functions, thus providing a way to forecast where (in the latent space) influenza is evolving towards.
+Once we have those forecasted latent space coordinates, we can decode them back into protein sequences.

 [keras]: https://keras.io/
 [pymc3]: https://github.com/pymc-devs/pymc3